France-ioi/algorea-devdoc/data/database/answers_attempts.md

 ### Teams
 Users may solve a task (item) either alone or as a team, depending on the contest.
 This is defined by the `items.bHasAttempts` of the contest, when true the contest has to be run in team (WTF?).

 When alone, the changes are done through his selfGroup.
-When in a team, the operations are done through his team, which is the only (current limitation) group which is direct parent of user selfGroup and which has access to the contest (item).
+When in a team, the operations are done through his team, which is defined as the only (current limitation) group which is direct parent of user's selfGroup and whose `group.idTeamItem`is ancestor of the item.

+Later (Michel, 20/05/19): It's planned to be able to participate with the same team in each round, and hence idTeamItem will probably be deleted (or replaced with something more generic).

 ### Attempts

 An attempts is a instance of the same task with different parameters that make the task different (e.g., a random seed changing the data set).

+It may also serve as a way to reset one's own progress, e.g., a student solves a full chapter of tasks ; 6 months later, before the exam, student starts a new attempt so he can revise these tasks and start over from zero, without having his previous solution written out in front of him.

 Only items with `items.bHasAttempts` can have multiple attempts.
 The other one can have at most one attempt.